Protests against responses to the COVID-19 pandemic: Vietnam

 There have been many protests broke out in some localities in Vietnam to protest against the anti-epidemic policy, as well as to call on the government to support people during the pandemic.

 On August 22, 2021, workers at an isolation area in Binh Duong province conducted a riot, smashed, and prevented a pregnant woman from going to the emergency room.

 On August 27, some people in Ho Chi Minh City reacted because they had not received local support money and the clip of this incident was posted on social networks.
 The government has forced "hostile forces to plot to incite demonstrations and fight against social distancing".

-On October 1, 2022, people in Ho Chi Minh City protested, attacking police at a checkpoint on the outskirts of the city to open the door for people to return to their hometown.
+On October 1, 2021, people in Ho Chi Minh City protested, attacking police at a checkpoint on the outskirts of the city to open the door for people to return to their hometown.
 A day later, Vietnamese netizens spread images of police forces and militiamen using sticks to beat protesters in Binh Duong with the purpose of breaking the gate to return to their hometown.
-The local government then stated to verify the incident, at the same time accused people of rioting and attacking the police..
+The local government then stated to verify the incident, at the same time accused people of rioting and attacking the police.

 In mid-October, after the dogs of a household in Ca Mau province were culled due to suspicion of being infected with the COVID-19 virus, there were many online calls for people to protest against the anti pandemic policies from the government.

+In November 2021, those present at the funeral of Mr. Duong Van Minh, a Hmong man, clashed with police after police and local medical staff asked those present at the funeral to disperse. due to fears of an outbreak.
+Mr. Duong Van Minh is the founder of the religious organization that bears his name, which is considered a heresy by Vietnamese authorities.

+From October 2022, a year after the end of social distancing due to the pandemic, many customers of Sai Gon Joint Stock Commercial Bank (SCB), one of Vietnam's major banks, protested at the bank branch to request a refund of a customer's bond purchase.
+The protests were considered to be motivated by the difficult economic and financial situation of the people after the pandemic.